 The Principal Stockholders beneficially own shares of our outstanding common stock that collectively constitute a substantial majority of our total voting power.
 Because of this, the Principal Stockholders, subject to the rights of the holders of preferred stock, exercise a controlling influence over our business and affairs and have the power to determine all matters submitted to a vote of our stockholders, including the election of directors, the removal of directors, and approval of significant corporate transactions such as amendments to our amended and restated certificate of incorporation, mergers and the sale of all or substantially all of our assets, subject to the consent and board representation rights of our preferred stock.
 Moreover, a majority of the members of our Board were nominated by and are affiliated with or are or were previously employed by the Principal Stockholders or their affiliates.
 This influence and actual control may have the effect of discouraging offers to acquire HGI because any such transaction would likely require the consent of the Principal Stockholders.
-In addition, the Principal Stockholders.
+In addition, the Principal Stockholders could cause corporate actions to be taken even if the interests of these entities conflict with or are not aligned with the interests of our other stockholders.
 Matters not directly related to us can nevertheless affect Harbinger Capital's decisions regarding its investment in us.
 We are one investment in Harbinger Capital's portfolio.
 Numerous considerations regarding Harbinger Capital, including investor contributions and redemptions, portfolio performance, mix and concentration, and portfolio financing arrangements, could influence Harbinger Capital's decisions whether to maintain, decrease or increase its investment in us.